biicode/docs/c++/examples/fit.rst

 |fit_homepage| is a C++11 header-only library that provides utilities for functions and function objects.
 Fit is divided into three components:

- Function Adaptors: These take functions and return a new function that provides an additional capability to the previous function.
+ Function Adapters: These take functions and return a new function that provides an additional capability to the previous function.

- Functions: These return functions that acheive a specific purpose.
+ Functions: These return functions that achieve a specific purpose.

  Utilities: These are general utilities that are useful when defining or using functions.